ulrichdah/drone-rescue/robot/instructions.md

 - `ros2bridge` : launches the ROS1 to ROS2 bridge
 - `dronestart` : launches the drone driver
 - `flightcontrol` : launches the flight control testing node (to send setpoints)

+# Development

+- Use DJI Assistant 2 (Enterprise) to perform hardware-in-the-loop simulation.

+- Make sure to have firmwares version `V01.00.0214` for both the remote controller and the drone.
+Otherwise, you will face weird issues of restricted flight areas.

+- Look into `sdk-ws/src/Onboard-SDK-ROS/src/dji_osdk_ros/samples/flight_control_node.cpp` for simple example of how to send position control commands to the drone.